 Thrive Through the Holidays

-THOUGHTS FOR VETERINARY TEAMS TO THRIVE THROUGH THE HOLIDAYS!
+THOUGHTS FOR VETERINARY TEAMS TO THRIVE THROUGH THE HOLIDAYS-The COVID-19 Edition

 The holidays can be stressful and your team experiences additional burdens during the upcoming months.
-How can you and your veterinary team support each other through this time?
+How can you and your veterinary team support each other through this stressful time, especially while navigating the challenges due to COVID-19?

-By identify helpful measures, your team can not only survive but thrive during the holidays!
+By identifying helpful measures, your team can not only get by but thrive during this particular season!

 The fact that we are having the discussion, now, is important!
-We can help by naming the stressors, identify stress relievers and have open discussions during team meetings.
+It may help, as a team, to name the stressors, identify helpful relievers, and have open discussions during team meetings.

 Consider encouraging conversations around the upcoming holidays.
 Ask your team members, “What stresses you out during the holidays?”
-Naming stressors is a therapeutic exercise.
-They may state, “All the meals, buying gifts, too many parties or increase number of euthanasias (perceived or real).”
-Write out their challenges and burdens either on a white board or large piece of paper for all to see.
+Instruct them to simply name the stresses, now is not the time to fix it.
+Naming stressors is a therapeutic exercise in and of itself.
+They may state, “All the meals, buying gifts, social distancing, anxious clients, or managing child care.”
+Write out their challenges and burdens either on a whiteboard or large piece of paper for all to see.

 Next, allow team members to explain ways they relieve stress.
 This acts as support in two ways: 1) as managers (or engaged team members), you can see how to offer guidance and support for the relievers, and 2) your team members can see how they can support each other through the seasons.